Table of Contents

 Meanwhile, the Shark Rotator’s list price is $259.99.
 Of course, it too sells for a reduced cost.

-Are you still wondering if you should buy the Shark Navigator or the Shark Rotator?
+Are you still wondering whether you should buy the Shark Navigator or the Shark Rotator?

 The Navigator is an excellent 2-in-1 upright canister vacuum with loads of accessories and plenty of sucking power.
 It’s also the most budget-friendly option of the two vacuums.
 Not to mention, it has a dust cup that is nearly double the size of the Rotators.
 While it was a close call, it also happens to be our number one pick.

-Still, we’re big fans of the Rotator and believe it’s worth a few extra bucks if you’re a pet owner or someone who commonly uses accessories to clean things like furniture and drapes.
+Still, we’re big fans of the Rotator and believe it’s worth a few extra bucks.
+Especially if you’re a pet owner or someone who commonly uses accessories to clean things like furniture and drapes.
 It’s also has a sleeker, more modern design with colorful highlights.

 - With that said, both vacuums performed better than pricier alternatives.